 Newquay is known as the UK’s surfing capital and is one of Cornwall’s most popular holiday destinations.
-Numerous sandy beaches lie just moments away from the town centre where visitors will find a high street, pubs, bars and restaurants. www.newquay.co.uk In the past, Newquay was a major export port for the counties mining efforts as well as a north coast port for pilchard fisheries; these days Newquay's excellent surfing waters are the towns main industry.
-Perhaps the most famous is Fistral Beach, which holds many surfing competitions throughout the year and also hosts Run to the Sun over the May Bank holiday, a VW and Custom Car Show.
-Both the Womens and Mens Gig Championships are held here, as well as a balloon festival and surf and lifesaving events.
-Newquay Zoo now houses 130 different species in sub tropical gardens in the centre of the town.
+Numerous sandy beaches lie just moments away from the town centre where visitors will find a high street, pubs, bars and restaurants.
+In the past, Newquay was a major export port for the counties mining efforts as well as a north coast port for pilchard fisheries; these days Newquay's excellent surfing waters are the towns main industry.
+Perhaps the most famous is Fistral Beach, which holds many surfing competitions throughout the year.
+Both the Women's and Mens Gig Championships are held here, as well as a balloon festival and surf and lifesaving events.
+Newquay Zoo now houses 130 different species in sub-tropical gardens in the centre of the town.

 Neighbouring Watergate Bay and The Extreme Academy offers you a 'ski resort on a beach' and a plethora of activities to keep even the most active occupied.
-Fifteen Cornwall, founded by Jamie Oliver in 2002 sits on top of the two mile beach at Watergate offering inspirational views for the young chefs and professionals to create fantastic menus from local and seasonal produce.
 The Lappa Valley Steam Railway just outside Newquay offers both the old and young an interesting day out.
 Newquay Airport has made the north coast one of the easiest places in Cornwall to get to, with regular flights from various locations across the UK.
 The town also has an Aquarium, a Waterworld and numerous immensely pretty beaches for the less active.
 Trerice run by the National Trust is 3 miles outside of the town is an Elizabethan Manor House and Garden with restricted winter opening times.

-Mawgan Porth, between Newquay and Padstow is one of the Atlantic Coast's most famous stretches of sand.
-Tucked into a narrow, steep sided valley, it is no surprise that this is one of Cornwall's most popular resorts.
-With a variety of accommodation, including the absolutely superb Park at Mawgan Porth, this is a great location for those either looking for a total beach or resort based holiday, or those looking for a great base to explore this stunning part of the county.
+Mawgan Porth, between Newquay and Padstow, is one of the Atlantic Coast's most famous stretches of sand.
+Tucked into a narrow, steep-sided valley, it is no surprise that this is one of Cornwall's most popular resorts and a great base to explore this stunning part of the county.